Train to Teach: Secondary Programme

 Our secondary programme is designed to ensure that you accumulate the skills, knowledge, insight and experience you need for a successful career in secondary education.
 We offer a variety of secondary-based programmes in a variety of subjects, including some salaried places for shortage subjects (currently maths, physics and chemistry).

 * You will need a relevant degree to access these courses.
 See entry requirements section.

 How will I train?

 During your time at the TIE Hub, you will learn alongside other trainees on your course while attending sessions led by partner school speakers and TIE staff.
-You will also benefit from the expertise and research of the brand new national flagship provider of teacher training through the National Institute of Teaching as well as our ITT partner, Calderdale and Kirklees Teaching School Hub.
+You will also benefit from the expertise and research of the brand new national flagship provider of teacher training through the National Institute of Teaching as well as our ITT collaborations with Calderdale and Kirklees Teaching School Hub and Yorkshire Rose Teaching Partnership.
 Sessions will also focus on specific subject knowledge in your chosen field, allowing you to become outstanding in your field.
 While days in your placement school allow you to gain practical experience, applying the knowledge you’re learning on the course in real-time.
 On average, we have a 98% employment rate, with an incredible 100% of our 2022 trainees securing employment with their placement school, demonstrating the incredible professional relationships that can be fostered during our training course!